margaretfoster/PRISM-framework/index.md

 PRISM’s goal is to help researchers design *defensible* estimation and inference strategies in hard-to-measure domains.

-At its core lies a **Design → Trace & Measurement → Estimation & Inference → Evaluation** workflow.
+The core is a **Design → Trace & Measurement → Estimation & Inference → Evaluation** workflow.
-This structure anchors inference within empirical social-science and ML architectures while acknowledging that work in opaque systems often requires *bespoke, indirect features* and *structured human judgment.*
+This flow anchors inference within empirical social-science and ML architectures while acknowledging that work in opaque systems often requires *bespoke, indirect features* and *theory-centered judgment.*

+## Who is PRISM for?

+The PRISM framework provides a design approach for researchers working on strategically concealed or structurally unobservable processes.
+It's designed to help organize research design decisions and connect work to established traditions in causal inference and qualitative methods.

+Example users include:
+- Researchers studying militant operations, sanctions evasion, informal economies, or other domains with strategic concealment
+- Teams designing projects where standard data availability assumptions don't hold
+- Analysts working on opaque domains, such as supply chain vulnerabilities and regulatory evasion.

+PRISM is most valuable:

+- At the early stages of research design, when thinking systematically about what is and is not observable
+- For positioning research on opaque systems relative to the expectations in causal inference and qualitative communities

+Primary audiences:

+- Security and conflict researchers studying militant group operations, clandestine state programs, or terrorism
+- Supply chain and economic analysts investigating sanctions evasion, informal economies, or strategic vulnerabilities in critical materials
+- Computational social scientists bridging causal inference standards and measurement techniques available for hard-to-capture domains
+- Analysts working in domains where ground truth is systematically hidden

+## When to use PRISM:
+PRISM is most valuable for research questions that involve strategic concealment or structural unavailability when the phenomenon doesn't leave direct traces, and when one wants to:

+- Test theoretical mechanisms rather than just document patterns
+- Make systematic claims across multiple cases or contexts
+- Meet methodological standards for causal inference despite data limitations
+- Defend a research design to audiences expecting rigorous identification strategies
 ---

 ## Core Process Flow